animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/boot-gemfire-with-gfsh-servers.md

 ---
-title: HttpSession with GemFire Client/Server using Spring Boot and gfsh Started Servers
+title: HttpSession with GemFire Client-Server using Spring Boot and gfsh Started Servers
 ---

 This guide describes how to build a Spring Boot application configured with Spring Session to transparently leverage VMware GemFire to manage a Web application's `javax.servlet.http.HttpSession`.

-In this sample, we will use VMware GemFire's client/server topology with a Spring Boot application that is both a Web application and a VMware GemFire client configured to manage `HttpSession` state stored in a cluster of VMware GemFire servers, which are
+In this sample, we will use VMware GemFire's Client-Server topology with a Spring Boot application that is both a Web application and a VMware GemFire client configured to manage `HttpSession` state stored in a cluster of VMware GemFire servers, which are